UnqGit/MathDifferentiator/Formulae/README.md

 Now, this may seem really good as it is O(n) (**if** the function is O(1)) (nCr(s) can be cached, so let's just count them as O(1) as well)
 But ofcourse there are issues!!
 If we remember our derivative formulae correctly, it also, on a sidenote but a **very** important side note
-It also says, lim<sub>h -> 0</sub>
+It also says, lim<sub>h->0</sub>
 But the thing is, this is theoretical, we are talking about practicality here and we can't have a variable with almost 0 size, we can have it really small
 But that is just an illusion as the smaller the h gets the more lossy the result gets and worse yet you have to fine tune the h for every function + point + derivative_number
-to get it to give us good results which also give us completely wrong results after derivative_number > 19
+combination to get it to give us good results which also give us completely wrong results after derivative_number > 19
 and most of the time it will get to the point where you would need to have larger stepsize as the derivative_number gets larger and that's another issue in on itself!

 So, we have established that h can't be infinitely small and there is one more major issue with that constraint... say for example we are calculating the derivative of the **ln** function near x = 0
-The higher the derivative_number gets for this issue, the more chances there are that **point - (derivative_number * h)** will get smaller than 0, which is an issue
+The higher the derivative_number gets for this issue, the more chances there are that **point - derivative_number⋅h** will get smaller than 0, which is an issue
 because the logarithm function is not defined below x = 0 and that is not a good and desirable behaviour to have...

 - Now, most of you who have done differentiation would say to just use *automatic differentiation* programs or that I should use optimized *Faà di Bruno’s formula*